voltangle/unilance/README.md

 - Rust (of course)
 - embassy-rs as the async runtime and HAL
 - littlefs as the filesystem
-- postcard as the wire message format
+- postcard as the wire message and (sometimes) storage format
 - MESC as the FOC implementation
+- Madgwick algorithm as AHRS
+- Compose Multiplatform for the LANCEmate app

 ## Building